List of Bohemian Rhapsody cover versions: Panic! at the Disco version

-American band Panic! at the Disco covered the song as part of their set list for several concert tours, including The Gospel Tour, Summer Tour 2016, the Death of a Bachelor Tour, and the Pray for the Wicked Tour.
+American pop rock band Panic! at the Disco covered the song as part of their set list for several concert tours, including The Gospel Tour, Summer Tour 2016, the Death of a Bachelor Tour, and the Pray for the Wicked Tour.
 The song was officially recorded for Suicide Squad: The Album (2016), the soundtrack album for the 2016 film, and premiered on 4 August 2016 on the Beats 1 radio station.
 In addition, a recording of the song performed on tour was included on the track listing of the live album All My Friends We're Glorious (2017).
 The band performed "Bohemian Rhapsody" at the Qudos Bank Arena in Sydney, Australia, during the American Music Awards of 2018 in promotion of the 2018 biopic.

 Although the song was not released as a single, it made six charts after it came out.
 The song hit number 64 on the US Billboard Hot 100 and the Australian Singles Chart.
 It also hit number 159 on the SNEP charts in France, number 80 on the UK singles chart, number 47 on the Hot Canadian Digital Songs, and the US Hot Rock & Alternative Songs.
 On the year-end charts, the song fell down to number 45 on the Hot Rock & Alternative Songs chart.
-The cover was certified gold by the Recording Industry Association of America (RIAA) on the 12th of June, 2018.
+The cover was certified gold by the Recording Industry Association of America (RIAA) on 12 June 2018.

 "Weird Al" Yankovic version

 In 1993, comedy musician "Weird Al" Yankovic released a cover of "Bohemian Rhapsody" titled "Bohemian Polka" on his album Alapalooza.
-Unlike traditional covers that attempt to recreate the song’s rock opera style, Yankovic reinterpreted the entire piece as an upbeat, accordion-driven polka.
+Unlike traditional covers that attempt to recreate the song's rock opera style, Yankovic reinterpreted the entire piece as an upbeat, accordion-driven polka.

-The song preserves Freddie Mercury’s original lyrics and structure, but it is arranged with typical polka instrumentation, including accordion, tuba, and clarinet, driven by a fast oompah beat.
-This transforms the serious and dramatic tone of the original into a lighthearted, comedic performance, in keeping with Yankovic’s style.
+The song preserves Freddie Mercury's original lyrics and structure, but it is arranged with typical polka instrumentation, including accordion, tuba, and clarinet, driven by a fast oompah beat.
+This transforms the serious and dramatic tone of the original into a lighthearted, comedic performance, in keeping with Yankovic's style.

-"Bohemian Polka" stands out in Yankovic’s catalog because it is a full-length cover of a single song, whereas most of his polka tracks are medleys of various pop hits.
+"Bohemian Polka" stands out in Yankovic's catalog because it is a full-length cover of a single song, whereas most of his polka tracks are medleys of various pop hits.
 Though it was not released as a single, the song became a fan favorite and is frequently cited in discussions of unconventional or humorous interpretations of classic rock songs.

-The track showcases Yankovic’s ability to reimagine complex compositions within a contrasting genre, highlighting both his musicianship and comedic approach.
+The track showcases Yankovic's ability to reimagine complex compositions within a contrasting genre, highlighting both his musicianship and comedic approach.